Fragan/mgn-meta/README.md

 ============

 * Install these files in $HOME/mgn-meta
-* Install PIL or Pillow library for mgn-meta's dependances
+* Install PIL or Pillow library for mgn-meta's dependencies